 Deadline to File Pensacola Personal Injury Lawsuits

-Florida law requires that personal injury claims seeking monetary compensation for an action based on negligence be filed in the court system within four years from the date of the underlying accident or event.
+Florida law requires that personal injury claims seeking monetary compensation for an action based on negligence be filed in the court system within two years from the date of the underlying accident or event.
 This deadline governs virtually all types of personal injury lawsuits that are based on the legal theory of negligence.

-If an injured victim tries to file a Florida personal injury lawsuit outside of the four-year deadline, the defendant – or the party sued for damages – will certainly point this out to the court presiding over the matter.
+If an injured victim tries to file a Florida personal injury lawsuit outside of the two-year deadline, the defendant – or the party sued for damages – will certainly point this out to the court presiding over the matter.
 Consequently, the case will be summarily dismissed.
 Should this happen, a victim’s ability to seek monetary compensation for injuries is lost – no matter how significant the harm is or how clear the defendant’s liability is.
 There are, however, some limited and rare exceptions under Florida law that allow the statute of limitations to be extended.

 Exceptions to Filing Deadlines in Pensacola

 Florida law identifies several factual scenarios that may allow the delay – or pausing – of the running of the statute of limitations in a Pensacola personal injury lawsuit.
-In essence, these scenarios legally allow an extension of the four-year filing deadline set by the statute.
+In essence, these scenarios legally allow an extension of the two-year filing deadline set by the statute.
 They include situations where: